-At least 29 people suffered minor injuries in an explosion in a busy part of New York that the city's mayor said appeared to be intentional, adding there was no evidence of a "terror connection".
+At least 25 people suffered minor injuries in an explosion in a busy part of New York in a blast that the city's mayor said appeared to be intentional but with no "terror connection".

-De Blasio said that, though injuries were significant, none of those hurt was likely to die.
+De Blasio said that while the injuries were significant, none of those injured were likely to die.

 The Chelsea neighbourhood is a residential area popular for its nightlife, and is not near any major tourist sites or government buildings.